aseprite/aseprite/docs/ase-file-specs.md

                       (this is the new format).
 In rare cases this bit is off, and the empty tile will be equal to 0xffffffff (used in internal versions of Aseprite)
+                  8 - Aseprite will try to match modified tiles with their X flipped version automatically in Auto mode when using this tileset.
+                  16 - Same for Y flips
+                  32 - Same for D(iagonal) flips
     DWORD       Number of tiles
     WORD        Tile Width
     WORD        Tile Height